LlewBach/aj-builder/README.md

 When the info row columns are stacked in mobile view, I added margins to space them out which I reset to zero in the md media query.
 I also reinstated the 'call me maybe' image for small screens and had to resize it so the hand gesture was visible, then reset it to height: 80vh; in the md media query.

 After a good while of tinkering, I finally cracked how to deal the different views of md widths on my laptop and on the ipad.
 I set a media query for only the md width range and a min-height of 1000px, which is just under the max height of the iPad (gleaned from testing).
 I had a huge amount of trouble sizing the .picture-col, but I found I had to change the min-height in the previous media query to 'height', and then I could change it within the iPad media query.
-This allowed me to fit everything on one page, by reducing picture to a size in which the hand gesture can be seen, and reducing the spacer height.
+This allowed me to fit everything on one page, by reducing the picture to a size in which the hand gesture can be seen, and reducing the spacer height.
 Given that the page no longer scrolled, I changed the background gradient of the spacer to be wider in order for the text to be readable while maintaining some gradient effect.

 ![capture-43.png](assets/captures/capture-43.png)